 – Of course not!
 This is confidential information!

-* The reason why recruiters try to gather confidential information is to sell companies their services later.
-Once you get to know that X is recruiting, is easy to call them to offer your recruitment services.
+* Lesson to learn: the reason why recruiters try to gather confidential information is to pitch the companies they know are interviewing: once you get to know that company X is recruiting, is easy to call them to offer your recruitment services.

 2: The car dealer